-Children's Fund (UNICEF), the United Nations Population Fund and the Office of the United Nations High Commissioner for Human Rights, as well as other relevant intergovernmental and non-governmental organizations;
+Development Fund for Women, the Division for the Advancement of Women of the Secretariat, the United Nations Children's Fund, the United Nations Population Fund and the Office of the United Nations High Commissioner for Human Rights, and the Special Rapporteur on violence against women, its causes and consequences, as well as other relevant intergovernmental and non-governmental organizations, so as to make efficient use of the financial, technical, material and human resources in the application of the updated Model Strategies and Practical Measures:

-- 19. Also invites UNODC to cooperate with the Department of Peacekeeping Operations to develop training material based on the updated Model Strategies and Practical Measures for military, police and civilian personnel of peacekeeping and peacebuilding operations; - 20.
-Requests UNODC to report to the Commission on Crime Prevention and Criminal Justice at its twenty-first session on the implementation of the present resolution.
+- 21. Also invites the United Nations Office on Drugs and Crime to cooperate with the Department of Peacekeeping Operations of the Secretariat in the development of training material based on the updated Model Strategies and Practical Measures for military, police and civilian personnel of peacekeeping and peacebuilding operations; - 22.
+Requests the Secretary-General to report to the Commission on Crime Prevention and Criminal Justice at its twenty-first session on the implementation of the present resolution.